-Both Academies and Free Schools are publicly funded independent schools that are not managed by a local authority.
-They can set pay and conditions for their staff and also change the length of their terms.
+These schools are publicly funded, independent and are not managed by a local authority.
+This allows them to set their own pay and conditions for staff and also change the length of the school term.
 Academies don’t have to follow the national curriculum.

-Studio schools are small schools – usually with around 300 pupils for children aged 14-19 delivering mainstream qualifications through project-based learning.
-This means working in realistic situations as well as learning academic subjects.
-Students work with local employers and a personal coach, and follow a curriculum designed to give them the skills and qualifications they need in work, or to take up further education.
-More information about Studio Schools can be found here: The Studio Schools Trust.
+Studio schools are usually smaller with around 300 pupils aged 14-19 and deliver mainstream qualifications through project-based learning.
+They use a combination of real-life situations as well as learning academic subjects.
+Working with local employers and a personal coach, students follow a curriculum designed to give them the skills and qualifications they need for work and further education.

-UTC’s specialise in subjects like engineering and construction – and teach these subjects along with business skills and using IT.
+UTCs specialise in subjects like engineering and construction – which are taught alongside business and IT skills.
 Pupils study academic subjects as well as practical subjects leading to technical qualifications.
 The curriculum is designed by the university and employers, who also provide work experience for students.

-Further education colleges can offer similar courses to sixth form as well a wider range of vocational subjects.
-They also vary a lot in size, and in the subjects and facilities they offer.
+Further education colleges can offer similar courses to sixth form, as well as a wider range of vocational subjects.
+They also vary a lot in size and in the subjects and facilities they offer.
 Your fellow students may include adults of all ages as well as young people.

-Apprenticeships give you the chance to learn – and gain nationally recognised qualifications – while getting a weekly wage.
+Apprenticeships give you the chance to learn – and gain nationally recognised qualifications – while earning a weekly wage.

-Apprenticeships are available in more than 200 roles across a wide variety of industry sectors.
-These range from accountancy and business administration to construction, engineering, manufacturing – and many more.
+Apprenticeships are available in more than 200 roles across a range of industry sectors from accountancy and business administration to construction, engineering, manufacturing and many more.

-Apprenticeships are offered at 3 levels with the Higher Apprenticeships now going from Level 4 (foundation degree) up to a level 7 qualification that is equivalent to a Master Degree.
+Apprenticeships are offered at three levels with the higher apprenticeships now going from Level 4 (foundation degree) up to a Level 7 qualification that is equivalent to a Master’s degree.

-If your 16-18 and not in full time education or an Apprenticeship you must be working/volunteering for over 20 hours a week and also on a recognised training programme at an appropriate level (Details still to be finalised).
+If you’re 16-18 and not in full-time education or an apprenticeship you must be working or volunteering for over 20 hours a week and also on a recognised training programme at an appropriate level.